-- RP-set change: e.g., if there is any change to the RP-set that affects the group-to-RP mapping. - MRIB change: any change in the underlying unicast routing that affects the Reverse-Path Forwarding information toward an RP or a source. - Next-Hop PIM neighbor change: any change to the set of PIM neighbors that may affect a Next-Hop PIM Router. - Reception of a PIM Join/Prune message. - Reception of a PIM Assert message. - Add/deletion of a local multicast member. - Change in the Designated Router on an interface. - Change in the IP address or IP subnet on an interface. - Start or stop a virtual interface. - Addition or deletion of a PimMre entry.
+- Next-Hop PIM neighbor change: any change to the set of PIM neighbors that may affect the Next-Hop PIM Router toward a destination.

+- Reception of a PIM Join/Prune message.

+- Reception of a PIM Assert message.

+- Add/deletion of a local multicast member.

+- Change in the Designated Router on an interface.

+- Change in the IP address or IP subnet on an interface.

+- Start or stop a virtual interface.

+- Addition or deletion of a PimMre entry.

-A complete list of all input events that may trigger actions is in file pim/pim_mre_track_state.hh (see the input_state_t INPUT_STATE events).
+A complete list of all input events that may trigger actions is in file pim/pim\mre\track\state.hh (see the input\state\t INPUT\STATE\\ events).

 In some cases, keeping track of the entries that need to be processed for a given input event is relatively simple.
-For example, if the MRIB for a network prefix changes, processing all (S,G) PimMre entries that might be affected can be done by using the source-first iterator for the (S,G) multicast routing table, and iterating over all (S,G) PimMre entries whose source address matches that network prefix.
-In other cases however we cannot use those table iterators.
-For example, if an RP is deleted, we need to process all corresponding (,G) entries that match to that RP, and reassign them to a new RP.
-In that case, to keep track of the dependencies between the RP and the (,G) entries, each RP entry in the RpTable contains a list of PimMre entries that match to that RP.
+For example, if the MRIB for a network prefix changes, processing all (S,G) PimMre entries that might be affected can be done by using the source-first iterator for the (S,G) multicast routing table, and then iterating over all (S,G) PimMre entries whose source address matches that network prefix.
+However, in other cases we cannot use those table iterators.
+For example, if an RP is deleted, we need to process all corresponding (\,G) entries that match to that RP, and to reassign them to a new RP.
+In that case, to keep track of the dependencies between the RP and the (\,G) entries, each RP entry in the RpTable contains a list of PimMre entries that match to that RP.
 Similarly, each PimNbr entry (an entry that contains information about a PIM neighbor) contains a list of all PimMre entries that use that PIM neighbor as the Next-Hop Router toward the RP or the source.

-The dependency tracking mechanism needs to solve another problem: for each input event, what are the operations and their ordering that need to be performed on some of the PimMre and PimMfc entries.
-The solution for this is to enumerate all possible input events and output operations, and to compute in advance a table that for each given input event returns a list of the ordered output operations that need to be performed.
+The dependency tracking mechanism needs to solve another problem: for each input event, find all the operations and their ordering that need to be performed on some of the PimMre and PimMfc entries.
+The solution chosen to solve this problem is to enumerate all possible input events and output operations, and to compute in advance a table.
+Lookup to this table for a given input event returns a list of the ordered output operations that need to be performed for that event.

 If there are just few input events and output operations, it might be possible to create such table manually.
-However, currently (December 2002) there are 47 input events and 70 output operations, therefore manually creating such table is not feasible.
+However, there are tens of input and output events, therefore it is not feasible to crate manually such table.
 The solution is on startup to automatically compute this table based on a set of rules about the various state dependencies as defined in the PIM-SM spec.
 Those state dependencies are derived from the macros in the PIM-SM protocol specification.
 For example, the specification document contains macros like:

 '''

 pim_include(S,G) =

 { all interfaces I such that:

-((I_am_DR(I) AND lost_assert(S,G,I) == FALSE)
+( (I_am_DR( I ) AND lost_assert(S,G,I) == FALSE )

-OR AssertWinner(S,G,I) == me)
+OR AssertWinner(S,G,I) == me )

 AND local_receiver_include(S,G,I) }

 '''